 I love it when summer arrives; besides the warmer weather it’s also cheery season!
 My family have been going cherry picking with our friends and their children (five families!) for the past several years.
 With the fresh cherries we picked, I’ve made Cherry Clafoutis and Cherry Ice Cream in the past, and this year I made these really delicious Cherry Bars.

 Ever since I made the Nutella Stuffed Brown Butter Chocolate Chip Cookies with Sea Salt, my family is hooked on brown butter.
 It’s a magical ingredient for us.
-The smell of cooking brown butter makes my house smell like a cookie factory and kids hang around the kitchen waiting to see what delicious dessert I am making.
+The smell of cooking brown butter makes my house smell like a cookie factory and the kids just want to hang around the kitchen waiting to see what delicious dessert I am making.

 In case you are not sure what brown butter is (don’t worry I didn’t know about it until very recently), it’s not something you “buy”.
-It’s basically the melted butter with a rich nutty aroma.
-I added the video clip at the end of the recipe to show you how easily it can be made by cooking unsalted butter in a pan.
+It’s basically melted butter you can easily whip up at home.
+It is one of those secret ingredients that can enhance the flavor of just about anything!
+It’s rich, nutty and incredibly fragrant.
+I added a video clip at the end of the recipe to show you how you can make brown butter by cooking unsalted butter in a pan.

-On the side note, I really enjoyed taking pictures of these bars (can you tell?).
-I make savory dishes most of the time for the blog and they require for me to take pictures right away.
-But these bars as well as majority of dessert recipes can tolerate a looooooooong photo shoot session.
+On a side note, can you tell that I really enjoyed taking pictures of these bars?
+I make savory dishes for the blog most of the time and I have to move swiftly when taking pictures of them.
+There is very little time to play around.
+But these bars can tolerate a long photo shoot session.

-And the best part of blogging dessert recipes?
-I can make them at night time when the kids are sleeping and photo shoot the following day (if I can control my desire to eat right out of the oven).
+And the best part of sharing dessert recipes?
+I can make them at night time when the kids are asleep and photo shoot the following day (if I can control my desire to eat right out of the oven).

-I hope you enjoy seeing some dessert recipes from time to time, and try making these cherry bars!
-They are sooooo good! 🙂
+I hope you enjoy seeing some dessert recipes from time to time, and try making these cherry bars especially when they are in season.
+They are sooooo good!

 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch on Facebook, Google+, Pinterest, and Instagram for all the latest updates.
 Thank you so much for reading, and till next time!